- Human Resources

 The Tuition Fee Waiver Coordinator in the Office of Human Resources administers the Tuition Fee Waiver Program.
 Tuition Fee waiver applications and Individual Career Development Plan forms are available above or in the Office of Human Resources.
-A Tuition Fee Waiver application must be submitted each quarter to the Office of Human Resources by the deadline to ensure continuous participation.
+A Tuition Fee Waiver application must be submitted each Semester to the Office of Human Resources by the deadline to ensure continuous participation.

 The deadlines are set to meet enrollment and registration needs.
 All participants must submit their Tuition Fee Waiver applications to the Office of Human Resources no later than the specified term deadline.
-Late Fee Waivers WILL NOT be approved after the quarter begins.
+Late Fee Waivers WILL NOT be approved after the Semester begins.
 PLEASE NOTE: These dates are subject to change.

 In some instances, employees may need to enroll at another CSU campus.
 There is no release time for attendance or travel to and from another CSU campus.
 The Tuition Fee Waiver Coordinator provides certification that the employee is approved to take a work-related or career development course.
 Contact the Tuition Fee Waiver Coordinator for further information.